 Save a Life Today!
-Now through August 1st, $25 Dog Adoptions!
+Now through Sunday all adult dog adoptions are free!
 (All dogs one-year-old and older).
 Visit us at 2455 Remount Road to “Find Your Soul Pet” today!
 Or call 843-747-4849 and speak to one of our animal guardians about any questions you may have.

 Weekdays: Noon – 5pm